lllapoklyak/todolist/README.md

 It's a test API application about TODO list.

-* Work with My SQl
+* Work with My SQL
 * Using Spring Booot and Hybernate